Artificial intelligence is no longer a mere chatbot; it’s changing the way software is made.

 9. Cody

-Cody is an AI coding assistant developed by Sourcegraph that was built to help developers work with large and complex codebases.
+Cody is an AI coding assistant developed by Sourcegraph that helps developers work with large, complex codebases.
 Unlike typical autocompletion tools, Cody can search, explain, refactor, and generate code by understanding the full context of your project.
 It leverages Sourcegraph’s advanced code intelligence platform to deliver deep, repo-wide assistance.

 Key features: